markokr/sysca/README.rst

             If ``key_agreement`` is true, this flag limits use only for data encryption. decipher_only
             If ``key_agreement`` is true, this flag limits use only for data decryption.

+**--ocsp-nocheck**

+    Disable OCSP checking for this certificate.
+Used for certificates that sign OCSP status replies.

+    Extension: OCSPNoCheck_.

+**--ocsp-must-staple**

+    Requires that TLS handshake must be done with stapled OCSP response using ``status_request`` protocol.

+    Extension: OCSPMustStaple_.

+**--ocsp-must-staple-v2**

+    Requires that TLS handshake must be done with stapled OCSP response using ``status_request_v2`` protocol.

+    Extension: OCSPMustStapleV2_.

+**--crl-url URLS**
+    List of URLs where certificate revocation lists can be downloaded.

+    Extension: CRLDistributionPoints_.

+**--ocsp-url URLS**
+    List of URL for OCSP endpoint where validity can be checked.

+    Extension: AuthorityInformationAccess_.

+**--issuer-url URLS**
+    List of URLS where parent certificate can be downloaded, in case the parent CA is not root CA.  Usually sub-CA certificates should be provided during key-agreement (TLS).
+This setting is for situations where this cannot happen or for fallback for badly-configured TLS servers.

+    Extension: AuthorityInformationAccess_.

 **--exclude-subtrees NAME_PATTERNS**
     Disallow CA to sign subjects that match patterns.
 See ``--permit-subtrees``